bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^25^ “They said to him, ‘Lord, he has ten minas!’ ^26^ ‘For I tell you that to everyone who has, will more be given; but from him who doesn’t have, even that which he has will be taken away from him. ^27^ But bring those enemies of mine who didn’t want me to reign over them here, and kill them before me.’” ^28^ Having said these things, he went on ahead, going up to Jerusalem.

-^29^ When he came near to Bethsphage^^ and Bethany, at the mountain that is called Olivet, he sent two of his disciples, ^30^ saying, “Go your way into the village on the other side, in which, as you enter, you will find a colt tied, which no man has ever sat upon.
+^29^ When he came near to Bethsphage^a^ and Bethany, at the mountain that is called Olivet, he sent two of his disciples, ^30^ saying, “Go your way into the village on the other side, in which, as you enter, you will find a colt tied, which no man has ever sat upon.
 Untie it and bring it. ^31^ If anyone asks you, ‘Why are you untying it?’ say to him: ‘The Lord needs it.’”
-^[19:29 TR, NU read “Bethpage” instead of “Bethsphage”]
+^a^[**19:29** TR, NU read “Bethpage” instead of “Bethsphage”]

 ^32^ Those who were sent went away and found things just as he had told them. ^33^ As they were untying the colt, its owners said to them, “Why are you untying the colt?” ^34^ They said, “The Lord needs it.” ^35^ Then they brought it to Jesus.
 They threw their cloaks on the colt and sat Jesus on them. ^36^ As he went, they spread their cloaks on the road.

-^37^ As he was now getting near, at the descent of the Mount of Olives, the whole multitude of the disciples began to rejoice and praise God with a loud voice for all the mighty works which they had seen, ^38^ saying, “Blessed is the King who comes in the name of the Lord! ^^ Peace in heaven, and glory in the highest!”
+^37^ As he was now getting near, at the descent of the Mount of Olives, the whole multitude of the disciples began to rejoice and praise God with a loud voice for all the mighty works which they had seen, ^38^ saying, “Blessed is the King who comes in the name of the Lord! ^a^ Peace in heaven, and glory in the highest!”
-^[19:38 Psalm 118:26]
+^a^[**19:38** Psalm 118:26]

 ^39^ Some of the Pharisees from the multitude said to him, “Teacher, rebuke your disciples!”